Robustifying ML-powered Network Classifiers with PANTS: Evaluation

-Importantly, \sys's ASR is more consistent across runs in all the test cases.
+Further, \sys's ASR is more consistent across runs in all the test cases.
 This is important as an operator is unlikely to trust the assessment of a tool that reports a different ASR in every run \ie varying levels of vulnerability for a given \netApp.
-Concretely, the average standard deviation across all the test cases is 0.77 for \sys, while for Amoeba is 3.12 and BAP is 2.61.
-For some specific test cases, Amoeba and BAP show ASR with relatively large fluctuations.
-For example, Amoeba's ASR on attacking TF ranges from 76.15\% to 93.45\% and BAP is from 43.89\% to 54.25\% while \sys' ASR only ranges from 99.75\% to 100.0\% as we observe in Fig.~\ref{app-strong-asr}.
+Concretely, the average standard deviation across all the test cases is 0.77 for \sys, while for Amoeba 3.12 and for BAP 2.61.
+For some cases, specifically, Amoeba and BAP show much higher fluctuations in ASR compared to \sys.
+For example, Amoeba's ASR on attacking TF ranges from 76.15\% to 93.45\% and BAP is from 43.89\% to 54.25\% while \sys' ASR only ranges from 99.75\% to 100.0\% as we observe in Fig.~~\ref{app-strong-asr}.
 The large variance in Amoeba's results stems from a well-known problem in RL: its inherent instability of training.
-For \sys, randomness only comes from the adversarial features generated by PGD and its timeout mechanism.
-PGD might generate different adversarial features in different runs due to random restarts, which are used in MLP and RF~\cite{madry2017pgd}.
-The time budget in SMT also causes minor randomness by the CPU's processing speed fluctuation.
-It turns out that randomness caused by these two factors are small. \myitem{Finding 2: Iterative augmentation with adversarial, realizable and semantics-preserving samples improves the robustness of an \netApp without hurting its accuracy.}

-As Amoeba is more general and results in higher ASR compared to BAP, we continue our evaluation on robustification with Amoeba only.
-Concretely, we robustify the target ML models by iteratively fine-tuning them on a combination of the original dataset with its adversarial counterpart generated by \sys and Amoeba as the way described in \S\ref{subsec:at}.

-We found that in most of the cases, 3 iterations of robustification are enough when using \sys to robustify an \netApp.
-The robustified \netApp is able to defend the adversarial inputs that are generated by \sys itself, Amoeba and BAP.
-For TF in the application APP and QOE under end-host threat model, we train for 5 iterations to reach a desirable ASR.
-Figure~\ref{fig:robust_ml_asr_drop} shows a trajectory of ASR when a vanilla \netApp is in iterative robustification using \sys' samples.
-During the iterative training the ASR (calculated using \sys to generate adversarial inputs) drops, meaning that the model is getting more robust.
-Iteratively training \netApps using adversarial samples generated by Amoeba follows a similar but less dramatic trend.
-The results are shown in Appendix in the fig.~\ref{fig:robust_amoeba_asr_drop}.

-After robustification, \sys generates multiple adversarial samples for each benign counterpart in total to cover diverse adversarial samples.
-Using \sys, we generate around 1.16-180 samples for each benign sample during robustification based on different threat models, applications and ML models.
-We also include non-adversarial samples generated by \sys (not just adversarial).
-This is beneficial for training because the non-adversarial samples still have a higher loss than their original benign counterpart, being closer to the decision boundary, even though they can be correctly classified.
-Including those samples can help form a more refined decision boundary.
-In any case, including non-adversarial samples in the training set offers Amoeba more data to train.
+BAP also struggles with instability when training the perturbation generator but is better than Amoeba.
+For \sys, randomness is limited only stemming from \emph{(i)} PGD restarts used in MLP and RF~\cite{madry2017pgd}; and \emph{(ii)} CPU fluctuations affecting the SMT solver's computation speed.